billybobily/BlackList/README.md

 ## How to use it

+**Slash Commands:**

-Adding someone to your BlackList is easy:
+Add players to your blacklist:

-- Target a player and type /blacklist or /bl in chat
-- Use the "BlackList Player" button in the BlackList tab
-- Type /blacklist PlayerName to add someone by name
+- `/blacklist` or `/bl` - Add your current target to the blacklist
+- `/blacklist PlayerName` or `/bl PlayerName` - Add a player by name
-- Add a reason with /blacklist PlayerName They ninja looted my item
+- `/blacklist PlayerName Reason text` - Add a player with a custom reason

+Remove players from your blacklist:
+- `/removeblacklist PlayerName` or `/removebl PlayerName` - Remove a player from the blacklist

+Check your current group:
+- `/blcheck` - Scan your party or raid for blacklisted players

+**Using the UI:**

-You can also use /removeblacklist or /removebl to remove players from your list.
+You can also manage your blacklist through the interface:

-To check if any blacklisted players are in your current party or raid, use /blcheck.
-This will scan your group and alert you if any blacklisted players are present, along with their reasons.
+- Click the BlackList minimap icon to open the main window
+- Use the "Add Player" button to add someone to your blacklist
+- Click on a player's name to view or edit their details and reason
+- Use the "Remove" button to remove the selected player

 When you have someone targeted, BlackList will automatically fill in their details like level, class, and race.
-You can edit this information later by clicking on their name in the list to open the details window.
+You can edit this information later in the details window.

 ## Options and features